grafeas/kritis/install.md

 Follow the prompts at [Google Cloud Console: New Project](https://console.cloud.google.com/projectcreate).

-For convenience, you may your project ID as an environment variable:
+For convenience, save the project ID as an environment variable:

 ```shell
 PROJECT=<project ID assigned to you>